Use this tutorial to make a rustic industrial style table or desk with Ikea trestle legs and salvaged wood flooring for less than $30.

 Construction is done – the rest is just the cosmetics now.

-13. Thoroughly sand the top and side surfaces with coarse and then fine sandpaper.
-It didn’t erase the character (i.e. flaws) but made it all very smooth.
+13. Thoroughly sand the top and side surfaces with coarse and then fine sandpaper using a palm sander.
+It doesn’t erase the character (i.e. flaws) but makes it all very smooth.
 Carefully dust the entire surface and attach the top back onto the legs.

 14. Stain the top in your choice of color according to package directions.
 Jami was nice enough to do this part and she used Special Walnut by Minwax.
 Sand only if needed (if the stain raises the grain) according to manufacturer’s directions.

 15. Apply polyurethane coating (or sealer of choice).
-Jami used water-based polyurethane for a surface that would stand up to heavy desk use.
+Jami applied a water-based polyurethane with a disposable foam brush for a surface that would stand up to heavy desk use.
 She applied 4 coats, letting each coat dry in between and only needed to lightly sand after the first coat to create a smooth surface.